 Windows users searching for a VPN are in luck because almost every VPN service on the market features an app for Windows.
 Whether your system is running Windows 7, 8, or 10, you will be able to find a top-of-the-line VPN for Windows that runs smoothly on the operating system.

-- NordVPN: My #1 choice of VPN for Windows devices!
+- NordVPN: My #1 choice VPN for Windows devices!
 Offers fast connections and top-notch security.
 Includes a wide selection of servers, tremendous unblocking power, and stores no logs.
-Includes a 30-day money-back guarantee.
+Includes a risk-free 30-day money-back guarantee.

 - Surfshark: My top budget option for Windows.
 Provides unbreakable security and reliable connection speeds for an affordable price.
 Great for accessing geo-restricted content as well.